 Digithy Talks: Starting a Video Production Business

-We started a new series, Digithy talks - about real business stories - where we’ll be talking to other entrepreneurs and business owners about the reality of business, exploring business ideas, challenges, strategies and solutions that you can use to implement yourself or just learn something from other entrepreneurs.
+We started a new series, Digithy talks - about real business stories - where we’ll be talking to other entrepreneurs and business owners about the reality of business, exploring business ideas, challenges, strategies, and solutions that you can use to implement yourself or just learn something from other entrepreneurs.

 A couple of days ago we had a chat with Reema and Sania, founders of Luminoustudios, a video production company that helps businesses stand out through video.

 Before Luminoustudios, Reema and Sania have been producing feature films for independent cinemas in NYC and for festivals.
-It was just 5 years ago when they saw a need for content and video content production for smaller screens like social media, and they started Luminoustudios.
+It was just 5 years ago when they saw a need for content and video production for smaller screens like social media, and they started Luminoustudios.

 Luminoustudios is a bootstrapped company, meaning that Reema and Sania didn’t want to raise any funds for their company.
 One of the main strategies in the beginning of their journey was making free videos for some clients in order to get known and gain some momentum from the projects during the first year.

-Biggest challenge when running a business
+The biggest challenge when running a business

 Being an entrepreneur means also facing different challenges on the way, that can evolve and change in time.
 Most of all, customer acquisition seems to be the biggest challenge for companies and startups.